Memory

 Section titled “Patterns”Patterns are learnings captured during development.
 They represent what worked, what didn’t, and what to remember next time.

-rai memory add-pattern "Use fixtures for database setup in tests" \ -t technical -c "pytest,testing" --from S3.5Patterns have sub-types:
+rai pattern add "Use fixtures for database setup in tests" \ -t technical -c "pytest,testing" --from S3.5Patterns have sub-types:

 - Process — workflow and collaboration patterns (e.g., “commit after each task”)